ManvithShetty14/DLTE-Java-Full-Stack-Development/DLTE - Front End/DLTE-FE-FEA004-ViewingStyle/README.md

 # Viewing Style

-TThis project is to perform page split up with two columns of products and recent transaction respectively.
+This project is to perform page split up with two columns of products and recent transaction respectively.